Christopher Lillicrap

-Christopher J. Lillicrap (born 14 February 1949 in Plymouth, Devon) is a British television presenter, writer and composer.
+Christopher J. Lillicrap (born 14 February 1949 in Plymouth, Devon) is a British television presenter, writer, and composer.

 Career

-Lillicrap is best known for being a children's TV presenter in the 1970s and 1980s, and has numerous writing credits, including Rainbow, Fab Lab and Fimbles.
-He presented We'll Tell You a Story, and Flicks between 1983 and 1988.
-Lillicrap is also the creator of the educational television show El Nombre.
-His stage work includes pantomime, writing for the Proper Pantomime Company, in whose productions he starred as the dame.
+Lillicrap began his career as a secondary school teacher in Mansfield, but later transitioned into repertory theatre where he worked alongside Zoë Wanamaker, Jonathan Pryce and Richard Eyre.
+In 1976, he auditioned to become a presenter on the children's programme Playschool, but his style was considered overly theatrical.
+A BBC producer who saw his performance informed him of a new programme in development, Playboard, and invited him to present and compose original songs for the production.
+Storyboard launched a substantial career for Lillicrap in children's television, earning numerous writing credits in various shows including Rainbow, Fab Lab, and Fimbles, We'll Tell You a Story, and Flicks.
+Lillicrap is also the creator of the educational television series Numbertime, which spawned the spinoff El Nombre.

-He has co-written numerous pantomimes and children's shows for the theatre with his actress wife Jeanette Ranger.
+Lillicrap has co-written numerous pantomimes and children's shows for the theatre with his actress wife Jeanette Ranger.
 Their musical Monty Moonbeam's Magnificent Mission won the TMA/Martini Award for Best Show for Young People.

-Lillicrap no longer performs in pantomime following his wife's stroke.
+He no longer performs in pantomime following his wife's stroke.

+Personal life

 Lillicrap lived for many years in Farnborough, Hampshire before moving to the Greek island of Symi, where he wrote his first novel, Midas, under the pseudonym Dominic Ranger, published by Matador in 2013.

-In October 2025, Lillicrap released his first album What Ever Happened To?, which is available on Amazon and Wienerworld.
+Lillicrap released the album What Ever Happened To? in October 2025.